Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/change-deployment.md

 Microsoft Project Server to support data synchronization, you might need to perform additional administrative tasks when you change your deployment.
-For example, you might need to remove, re-register, or re-map a component before or after you move or delete a team project, a team project collection, or an application-tier server.
+For example, you might need to remove, re-register, or re-map a component before or after you move or delete a project, a project collection, or an application-tier server.
 Before you change your deployment or perform maintenance operations, you should consider the impact that these operations have on the synchronization process.